A yoga teacher in 1930s India inspired today’s transnational yoga with his spectacular fusion of tradition and innovation.

 Orthodox yet modern

 Krishnamacharya was steeped in spiritual yoga and Hindu philosophy.
 He was keen to give his method the authority of the ancient texts, in particular Patanjali’s Yogasutras.
-The Indologist Norman Sjoman, who spent some time in Mysore, noted that the palace library contained several old manuscripts about indigenous practices, including Hatha yoga that Krishnamacharya would have studied.
+The Indologist Norman Sjoman, who spent some time in Mysore, noted that the palace library contained several old manuscripts about indigenous practices, including hatha yoga, which Krishnamacharya would have studied.

 The synthesis of old and new can also be seen in the work of earlier yoga innovators such as Yogendra and Kuvalayananda because of the traditional teacher-student system of learning that they inherited.